-Field name Value or value constraint Version Version 3 Serial Number Unique value for all certificate issued by certification authorities within Certum Signature Algorithm sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) sha384WithRSAEncryption (OID: 1.2.840.113549.1.1.12) sha512WithRSAEncryption (OID: 1.2.840.113549.1.1.13) ecdsa-with-SHA256 (OID: 1.2.840.10045.4.3.2) Common Name (CN) = Proper root certificate name Issuer (Distinguished Name) Organization (O) = Unizeto Sp. z o.o. (within certum) or Unizeto Technologies S.A. (within ctnDomena) Organization Unit (OU) = Certum Certification Authority (only within ctnDomena) Country © = PL Not before (validity period beginning date) Universal Time Coordinated based.
+Field name Value or value constraint Version Version 3 Serial Number Unique value for all certificate issued by certification authorities within Certum Signature Algorithm sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) sha384WithRSAEncryption (OID: 1.2.840.113549.1.1.12) sha512WithRSAEncryption (OID: 1.2.840.113549.1.1.13) ecdsa-with-SHA256 (OID: 1.2.840.10045.4.3.2) Issuer (Distinguished Name) Issuer DN name Not before (validity period beginning date) Universal Time Coordinated based.
 Certum owns satellite clock controlled by Atomic Frequency Standard.
 Certum clock is known as valid world Stratum I service Not after (validity period ending date) Universal Time Coordinated based.
 Certum owns satellite clock controlled by Atomic Frequency Standard.
 Certum clock is known as valid world Stratum I service Subject (Distinguished Name) Distinguished names comply with the X.501 requirements.
-Values of all attributes of these fields are optional, except for the following fields: emailAddress (in the case of individual's certificates), organizationName (in the case of non-Repudiation and CA certificates), subjectAltName (in the case of server certificates: contain all domain names or IP addresses), commonName (in the case of server certificates: contain a single IP address or a domain name that is one of the values contained in the certificate's subjectAltName extension), unstructured {Address or Name} (in the case of VPN certificates) which are mandatory.
-Subject Public Key Info Encoded in accordance with RFC 5280, may contain information about RSA, DSA or ECDSA public keys (key identifier, key size in bits and value of the public key).
+Values of all attributes of these fields are optional, except for the following fields: emailAddress (in the case of individual's certificates), organizationName (in the case of non-Repudiation and CA certificates), subjectAltName (in the case of server certificates: contain all domain names or IP addresses); commonName (in the case of server certificates: contain a single IP addresses or a domain name that is one of the values contained in the certificate's subjectAltName extension), which are mandatory.
+Subject Public Key Info Encoded in accordance with RFC 5280, may contain information about RSA, or ECDSA public keys (key identifier, key size in bits and value of the public key).
 Signature Certificate signature, generated and encoded in accordance with the requirements described in RFC 5280